OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-15.md

 ## 1 Corinthians 15:42

 So it is with the resurrection of the dead.
-The body is sown perishable, it is raised imperishable;
+The body is planted perishable, it is raised imperishable;

 ## 1 Corinthians 15:43

-It is sown in dishonour, it is raised in glory; it is sown in weakness, it is raised in power;
+Though it is planted without honour, it is raised in glory; though it is planted in weakness, it is raised in power;

 ## 1 Corinthians 15:44

-It is sown a natural body, it is raised a spiritual body.
-If there is a natural body, there is also a spiritual body.
+Though it is planted as a natural body, it is raised as a spiritual body.
+If there exists a natural body, there too is a spiritual body.

 ## 1 Corinthians 15:45